tapaspal9/homepage/index.md

 I was a research intern at the [Cryptography and Information Security (CIS) Laboratories](https://ntt-research.com/cis/) at [NTT Research](https://ntt-research.com).
 During this internship, I worked with [Pratish Datta](https://ntt-research.com/cis-people/) in the area of computing on encrypted data.
 I was also a visiting scientist at the [R. C. Bose Centre for Cryptology and Security](https://www.isical.ac.in/~rcbose/) of [Indian Statistical Institute Kolkata](https://www.isical.ac.in) hosted by [Prof. Mridul Nandi](https://www.isical.ac.in/~mridul/).

 ### Recent News

 - Our paper on secure access control in functional encryption accepted to EuroSP'24 is now available at [ePrint](https://eprint.iacr.org/2024/1031).
-- The full version of our Asiacrypt paper on unbounded attribute-weighted sums is accepted to Designs, Codes and Cryptography.
+- The full version of our Asiacrypt'22 paper on unbounded attribute-weighted sums is accepted to Designs, Codes and Cryptography.
 - A [US patent](https://patents.google.com/patent/WO2024098074A2/) on our paper on unbounded attribute-weighted sums is now online.
 - I am serving as a PC member of [Indocrypt'24](https://setsindia.in/indocrypt2024/Programcommittee) and [ICSP'24](https://icsp.co.in/2024/committee.html).
 - Eurocrypt'24 accepts our [paper](https://eprint.iacr.org/2023/236) on achieving certified everlasting security for functional encryption.